Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Abstract

 \section{Abstract}

-Trusted Execution Environments (TEEs) (e.g., Intel \sgx{} and Arm \trustzone{}) aim to protect sensitive computation from a compromised operating system, yet real deployments remain vulnerable to microarchitectural leakage, side-channel attacks, and fault injection.
+Trusted Execution Environments (TEEs) (\eg Intel \sgx{} and Arm \trustzone{}) aim to protect sensitive computation from a compromised operating system, yet real deployments remain vulnerable to microarchitectural leakage, side-channel attacks, and fault injection.
 In parallel, security teams increasingly rely on \llm{} assistants as \emph{security advisors} for TEE architecture review, mitigation planning, and vulnerability triage.
 This creates a socio-technical risk surface: assistants may hallucinate TEE mechanisms, overclaim guarantees (e.g., what attestation does and does not establish), or behave unsafely under adversarial prompting.

-We present a red-teaming study of two prevalently deployed \llm{} assistants in the role of TEE security advisors: \chatgpt{}-5.2 and \claude{}-4.6, focusing on the \emph{inherent} limitations and \emph{transferability} of prompt-induced failures across \llms.
+We present a red-teaming study of two widely deployed \llm{} assistants serving as TEE security advisors: \chatgpt{}-5.2 and \claude{}-4.6, focusing on the \emph{inherent} limitations and \emph{transferability} of prompt-induced failures across \llms.
 We introduce \tool{}, a TEE-grounded evaluation methodology comprising (i) a TEE-specific threat model for \llm{}-mediated security work, (ii) a structured prompt suite spanning \sgx{} and \trustzone{} architecture, attestation and key management, threat modeling, and non-operational mitigation guidance, along with policy-bound misuse probes, and (iii) an annotation rubric that jointly measures technical correctness, groundedness, uncertainty calibration, refusal quality, and safe helpfulness.
-We find that some failures are not purely idiosyncratic, transferring up to 12.02\% across \llm assistants, and we connect these outcomes to secure architecture by outlining an ``LLM-in-the-loop'' evaluation pipeline: policy gating, retrieval grounding, structured templates, and lightweight verification checks that, when combined, reduces failures by 80.62\%.
+We find that some failures are not purely idiosyncratic, transferring up to 12.02\% across \llm assistants.